jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 * A Shimmer Node.
 You can use the [Shimmer testnet nodes](https://api.testnet.shimmer.network).

-* The address that controls the Output with native tokens we minted in the previous step, `0x647f7...`, the source address.
+* The address that controls Output #1, `0x647f7...`, the source address.

 * The keys of such an address that allow to unlock its Outputs.

-* The source address must also control at least a UTXO with enough funds to cover the storage costs of the new Outputs created
+* The source address must also control at least another UTXO with enough funds to cover the storage costs of the new Outputs created by this transaction.

 ```typescript
 const client = new SingleNodeClient(API_ENDPOINT, { powProvider: new NeonPowProvider() });